 This community phase is dominated by exotic cool-season grasses (e.g., Kentucky bluegrass, smooth brome, quackgrass, crested wheatgrass), often with a much-reduced forb and shrub component.
-Common forb and shrub species often include common yarrow, white sagebrush, white heath aster, prairie sagewort, and prairie rose.
-Annual production of this state may vary widely, in part due to variations in the extent of invasion by exotic cool-season grasses.
-However, as the exotic cool-season grasses increase, peak production will shift to earlier in the growing season.
+Excessive accumulation of mulch may also be present, particularly when dominated by Kentucky bluegrass.
+Other exotic plants (e.g., leafy spurge) may also invade the site.
+Common forbs often include white heath aster, goldenrod, common yarrow, and white sagebrush.
+Shrubs, such as western snowberry and rose, may show marked increases.
 The longer this community phase exists, the more resilient it becomes.
-Natural or management disturbances that reduce the cover of Kentucky bluegrass or smooth brome are typically short- lived.
+Natural or management disturbances that reduce the cover of Kentucky bluegrass or smooth brome are typically short-lived.